Is this the programme you're looking for?

 - Evaluate the impact of digitalisation and smart technologies on urban life.

-- Critically examine policies and governance approaches in housing, land, and urban development.
+- Critically examine policies and governance approaches in urban development and housing.

-- Apply tools and frameworks to design inclusive, innovative, and sustainable urban interventions.
+- Apply tools and frameworks to create inclusive, innovative, and sustainable urban interventions.

 Want to know more?
 Meet us here